-- Provide support to private landowners to promote tree plantation in adjoining private lands along with riparian/riverbank plantation. - Promote climate resilient agriculture practices and coordinate with agriculture offices. - Terrace improvement can be done if landowner is not willing to accept multi-year cropping on existing terraces. - Assessment of soil suitability for promotion of agroforestry.
-Promote fast growing species and ensure seedling quality.
-Use of fast growing techniques like grafting for quick return of income. - Establishment of agriculture based library at ward level can be effective for promotion of agriculture. - Rewards to farmers, provision of crop insurance and incentives/subsidies in equipment to promote agriculture. - Trainings related to agriculture should at least be focused on one crop cycle rather than shortterm trainings.
+- Provide support to private landowners to promote tree plantation in adjoining private lands along with riparian/riverbank plantation. - Promote climate resilient agriculture practices and coordinate with agriculture offices. - Establishment of agriculture based library at ward level can be effective for promotion of agriculture. - Trainings related to agriculture should at least be focused on one crop cycle rather than short-term trainings.
 It would be better to train farmers on seasonal crop cycles so as to enhance their knowledge, skill and capacity in crop farming at various seasons.
 These trainings not necessarily be conducted in daily basis, rather weekly basis trainings would be sufficient. - There is increasing demand for compost/vermi-compost fertilizers.
 Thus community composting should be promoted.
-For this efficient CFUGs should be identified and supported. - Market linkage should be ensured along with the skill development trainings.
+For this efficient CBFUGs should be identified and supported.

+- Market linkage should be ensured along with the skill development trainings.
 Enhance coordination and collaboration to involve local government for such activities. - Address gender inclusive governance, which has been the weakness in addressing policy issues and practicing good governance.